Chris J. Miller: History

 which was an official selection at the New Orleans Horror film festival.
-In 2014, ITN Entertainment picked up 2035: Forbidden Dimensions for worldwide distribution and a special screening was held at San Diego Comic Con.
+In 2014, ITN Entertainment picked up 2035: Forbidden Dimensions for worldwide distribution and a special screening was held at San Diego Comic-Con.
 Critical reviews from horror websites Dread Central and Horror News praised the film's 80's VHS style homages, practical makeup effects and psychedelic overtones.

 Miller also worked on various projects for independent movie company The Asylum as an art director for the films The Coed and the Zombie Stoner and the Christmas special Santa Claws.
 He also did special makeup effects for Sharknado 3.

-In 2016 Miller finished Mortuary Massacre, a grindhouse horror anthology which was picked up for worldwide distribution by Wild Eye Releasing.
+In 2016 Miller finished Mortuary Massacre, an exploitation horror anthology which was picked up for worldwide distribution by Wild Eye Releasing.
 Mortuary Massacre was an official selection at Fester: The Mindfuck Film Festival and premiered at the California Institute of Abnormalarts.

 In 2017 Miller started directing a political docudrama/road movie called Utopia Means Nowhere which is set to be released simultaneously with the publication of his artbook Chemobrain: The Art of Chris J. Miller during the November election of 2020.

 Since 2019 Miller has been directing Music Videos for a variety of bands, while working on numerous projects with Ren and Stimpy creator John Kricfalusi.